michael-yin/scrapy_guru/docs/source/tasks/basic_extract.rst

 ------------------
 Detail of task
 ------------------

+Once you finish the coding just run ``scrapy crawl basic_extract --loglevel=INFO`` to check the output, this command is a scrapy command which run spider which have name basic_extract and set the logging level to INFO.
+This command will run the spider, crawl the data and check the data.
+Results will show up in terminal

 In this task we extract the title, description from the entry page (above), the final data should be::